jrmadsen/madthreading/README.md

   - I tried different captures, different placements of the lambda (inside and outside parallel section, inside the loop, etc.) and none of that fixed the performance.
   - Then I thought, maybe since GCC just implemented C++11 in 4.7, the problem might be on the GCC side.
   - I tested the comparison with TBB and found no difference.
-  - So I brought it to the OpenMP developer and showed him and he verified everything and tried fixing the performance himself to no avail.
+  - So I brought it to the OpenMP developer.
+He verified everything and agreed the code should perform as expected @ 400% CPU utilization and even tried fixing the performance himself to no avail.
   - He wrote down the compiler version and said he'd look into it.

 This experience started me down the road to the opinion I have of OpenMP today:

 - **OpenMP is convenient but far too opaque in what is being done "under the hood" to allow straight-forward diagnosis of performance issues.**
-- **False-sharing is very easy to introduce, requires a lot of experience to quickly diagnose, and is a byproduct of the OpenMP pragma style.
+- **False-sharing is easy to introduce, requires a lot of experience to quickly diagnose, and is a byproduct of the OpenMP pragma style.
 It is much less common with other models because of how you are forced to build the code (functionally).**
 - **Thus, you could end up spending far too much of your own time either (a) trying to fix something that shouldn't have to be fixed, (b) searching for the performance bottleneck that would exist in other threading models, or (c) both.**